mohamedaeelgali/Sudanese_Heritage/README.md

-Image-Based Identification and Recognition Using Convolutional Neural Network: A Case Study Sudanese Heritage
+Image-Based Verification and Recognition Using Convolutional Neural Network: A Case Study Sudanese Heritage

 Installation: